sdbj2063/gcd/CodeBook.md

 The data files used for this project consist of nine test subjects, __X_test.txt__ and __y_test.txt__, and 21 evaluated subjects, __X_train.txt__ and __y_train.txt__.
 The "X" data files contain the calculated data for the variables collected.
 The "y" data files contain a column with an activity code for each row of data in the corresponding "X" data file.
 The __subject_test.txt__ and __subject_train.txt__ data files contain a column with the subject id for each row of data in the corresponding "X" data files.

-The "X" data sets have separate column names contained in features.txt.
+The "X" data sets have separate column names contained in __features.txt__.

 Activity codes in the "X" data sets match one of the six character label names contained in __activity_labels.txt__.